lacoseismic/nshmp-haz/docs/pages/Source-Types.md

 magnitudes and rates with logic trees of varying a-value, b-value and maximum magnitude.
 For grid sources the relative rate at each grid node is defined using a spatial PDF (see notes on spatial PDFs, [below](#spatial-pdfs)).
-When realizing each source the spatial PDF value is scaled by each regional rate in a rate-tree.
+When realizing each source the spatial PDF value is scaled by each regional rate in a required `rate-tree`.

 Grid sources are represented in a model using a logic tree with a `rupture-sets.json` defining the ruptures on each branch.
 Because gridded seismicity models may be governed by regionally